I ventured into the raw feeding world when my first Dachshund, Chester, was 8.

-Unless you have a lot of freezer space, you’ll be keeping less meals on hand than if you had a huge bag of kibble tossed in the pantry.
+Unless you have a lot of freezer space, you’ll be keeping fewer meals on hand than if you had a huge bag of kibble tossed in the pantry.

 During the busy times of year for me – namely holidays and spring and summer travel season – taking the time to go shopping can be inconvenient.

 If you have it set up on a regular schedule, it will arrive whether you forget to order it or not (Ahem.
 I may have done that once or twice).

 Once the food is at your house, you can make the feeding process more seamless by:

-- Putting a new batch in the fridge to thaw out the day before you’ll need it
+- Putting a new batch in the fridge to thaw out the day before you’ll need it.

-- If the food comes in nifty individual packets, open several and combine them into sealable container (opening those packets can be a pain at 5 am)
+- If the food comes in nifty individual packets, open several and combine them into sealable container (opening those packets can be a pain at 5 am).

-Not only is it made of high quality human-grade meats and veggies, but I can subscribe so it arrives on my doorstep at regular intervals.
+Not only is it made of high-quality human-grade meats and veggies, but I can subscribe so it arrives on my doorstep at regular intervals.